labgrid-project/labgrid/man/labgrid-device-config.rst

 IMPORTS
 -------
-The ``imports`` key is a list of files which are imported by the environment after loading the configuration.
-Relative paths to the configuration file are also supported.
+The ``imports`` key is a list of files or python modules which are imported by the environment after loading the configuration.
+Paths relative to the configuration file are also supported.

 EXAMPLES
 --------